Sign up now for a

 The Case of the Diamond Watch Glass

-Faraday grimaced in pain as he limped along the tracks within a tunnel beneath the granite slate streets of London.
-The pain was too much to bear, he had to rest if just for a moment.
+Faraday contorted in pain as he limped along the tracks within a tunnel beneath the granite slate streets of London.
+It was too much to bear.
+He had to rest if just for a moment.
 He pressed his back against the iron walls and slid to the tracks.
 Clipping the firefly torch onto the lapel of his suit, he grasped the gold chain hanging out of his vest pocket and pulled out his timepiece.
-His hand caught the swinging watch; five minutes to get to the crossroads.
+His hand caught the swinging watch; less than five minutes to get to the crossroads.

 Faraday’s heart was racing.
 Adrenaline eased the pain, pushed his muscles to their maximum.
 Sweat poured down his face and soaked his linens.
 The vibrations were now rumbles.
 The steady beat of smoke pouring out of the stack pounded his ears.
 Faraday dared not look back, for courage was not one of his stronger qualities.